kavingray/wp-ui/readme.txt

 == Upgrade Notice ==

 = 0.8.7 =
-Save the options after update, Clear the caches( WP side if using Cache plugins.).
+Visit - kav.in/u/impr.
+Save the options after update, Clear the caches( WP side if using Cache plugins).
 Thanks.

 = 0.8.5 =
 Save the options and clear the cache.
 That should do it.